 It’s mother’s day…. a casual conversation in the lift …led to an interview the same evening and a job offer….
-My job profile changed from stay at home mom to working mom…before the change could sink in I was at work , three days later… my years of planning to how I would manage my life after I get back to work didn’t seem to make sense….life had changed ….
+My status changed from a stay at home mom to an working mom…before the change could sink in I was at work three days later… my years of planning to how I would manage my life after I get back to work didn’t seem to make sense….life had changed ….
 This was one year ago….

 Now getting back to a ‘full time job’- working eight hours in one office….it just feels that what occupies my working day has changed.
 I still decide what I get to do on a particular day, earlier it was family and my personal choices, it’s still is the same, though is it revolves around my schedule at work.

 Does it mean all of a sudden everything takes a back seat and work is priority.
-Yes and No. Yes because most of the waking hours I am at work.
+Yes and No. Yes because most of the waking hours I am at work and it takes my whole attention.
 It started with 12 hours initially including my commute to office… now it’s better about 9 hours a day.
 No because my priorities are still the same.
 My family and my personal needs don’t get compromised because I am now working.
 Though my priorities have not changed, the way I achieve this has definitely changed.
-I still make sure we get three meals but it’s not those elaborate time consuming delicacies I tried ( managed to do it only because cooking was my hobby) but quick healthy and hopefully tasty food sometimes not made by me.
+I still make sure we get three meals but it’s not those elaborate time consuming delicacies I made but quick healthy and hopefully tasty food sometimes not made by me.
 I miss my workouts at the gym though I still make time for a quick one and am working on getting it into my daily routine to name a few…

 What definitely I have learnt is to use my time wisely.
 One thing that I really miss is my writing.
 Writing for me needs the calm and quietness of long hours which helps me gather my thoughts which seems to be a premium now…